tfabery/gitHubRepos/README.md

 ## Description

-_This webpage let's a user view repo name and created time for inputted GitHub username_
+_This webpage let's a user view the list of repo name and created time for inputted GitHub username_

 ## Setup/Installation Requirements